tikiorg/tiki/tiki/db/README.txt

 developer information
 =====================

-When adding, changing or removing SQL statements from Tiki, please update tiki.sql and the appropriate conversion file (e.g. tiki_1.9to1.10.sql for chhanges added between release 1.9 and 1.10 of TikiWiki.
+When adding, changing or removing SQL statements from Tiki, please update tiki.sql and the appropriate conversion file (e.g. tiki_1.9to1.10.sql for changes added between release 1.9 and 1.10 of TikiWiki).

 Please remember that the database schema is frozen after first official release of each major version.